wwarthen/Diab2PS/README.md

 to be printed on a modern printer or displayed in a modern PDF reader with very high quality.

 The vast majority of Diablo 630 printer control codes are fully supported.
 Additionally, you can specify the page size, character pitch, and page orientation at startup.
+Many advanced Diablo 630 print controls are supported including: auto-justification, auto-center, underline, bold, shadow, horizontal and vertical tabs, margins, microspacing, alternate color, and backward printing.

 The program is a 32-bit Windows command line application that should run on all versions of Microsoft Windows XP and later.
 The source code is straightforward C and can probably be adapted to other